erichonorez/notes/microservice_architecture_is_not_a_software_development_approach.md

 In a microservice environment you don't control the consumers of your API.
 You can't force all of your clients to use your new API.
 You must still support the old one until all services that depends on you updates their code.

-To solve this problem the API versionning come in the game.
-But once your have a new version you have deprecate the old one, communicate to other teams and do the needed stuff in order to one day remove the old endpoints.
-This also add complexities.
+To solve this problem the API versionning comes in the game.
+But once you have a new version you have to deprecate the old one, communicate to other teams and do the needed stuff in order to one day remove the old endpoints.
+This also add complexities and rigor in practices.

 ### Documentation

-A service only exist in order to be called.
-To be called you have to provide to your consumer a high quality documentation.
+A service only exists in order to be called.
+To be called you have to provide to your consumers a high quality documentation.
 Your must also keep it up to date as your code API evolve.

-The risk of a bad documentation is misuse of your API which could cause buggy client code and compromise the overall.
+The risk of a bad documentation is the wrong use of your API which could cause buggy client code and compromise the overall system.

 ### Monitoring and Debugging